rapidez/sitemap/README.md

 ```bash
 php artisan rapidez:sitemap:generate
 ```

+This command will generate `sitemap.xml` for the default store and `sitemap_{store_id}.xml` for additional stores in your configured storage location.

 If you'd like to schedule the sitemap generation you can add the `rapidez:sitemap:generate` command in `routes/console.php`, for more information see [Task Scheduling](https://laravel.com/docs/11.x/scheduling)